parwiz-abdulhameed/restaurant-table-kiosk-system/README.md

-# 🍽️ Restaurant table Kiosk System
+# 🍽️ Restaurant Table Kiosk System

 A portable, modern, and lightweight **Self-Service Restaurant Kiosk & Management System** designed to provide a complete digital ordering experience for restaurants.